 This data can then be fed into AWS Migration Hub, or used to calculate Total Cost of Ownership of migrating to and running these servers on AWS.

-The AWS Application Discovery Service is free to use; you only pay for the AWS resources—like Amazon S3, Amazon Athena, or Kinesis Data Firehouse—used to store or manage your data.
+The AWS Application Discovery Service is free to use, with 1000 applications per year offered through the ASW Free Tier.
+You only pay for the AWS resources—like Amazon S3, Amazon Athena, or Kinesis Data Firehouse—used to store or manage your data.